charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit322Midterm2017.md

 # ISIT 322 Midterm 2017

-It is a take home, you will have about a week to do it.
-Check back for updates, which will be announced if they occur, but the basic plan is this:
+This will be a a take home exam.
+You will have about a week to do it.

+We will continue to build on our project that allows the user to call server side code to query the GitHub API, maps it to a format we like, and displays it to the user.
+We are getting closer to the point where we can use the API to explore our own and other's repositories with our custom web application.

 ## Goals

+The basic plan is this:

 - Same app, same name, new branch and then tag.
-  - Both **branch** and **tag** labeled **midterm**
+  - Both **branch** and **tag** your midterm.
+In both cases, label it **midterm**
-- Your app should have a styled menu and support component switching.
+- Your app should have a styled menu and support component switching with **React Router DOM**.
 - The following menu-items should be present:
-  - Home (This is the GitUser view)
+  - **Home** (This is the GitUser view)
   - **GetFoo**
   - **SmallNumbers**
-- Call at least two other GitHub Js APIs.
+- Extend your app by calling at least two other GitHub Js APIs that we have not called so far in this class.
   - Find two [methods on the Git Js API](http://github-tools.github.io/github/) other than the ones we have used and call them.
   - Include the results of these requests in the menu
-  - Switches between all three Git views (The one we have plus two more)
+  - Switches between all three React compoinent Git views (The one we have plus two more)
 - Extra credit:
   - Integrate **git-convert** into the code so it converts JSON to **field-definitions** automatically
 - Testing: